Updated: Aug 3

-During our Edcamp, we started two traditions.
-Both of these were created by preservice teachers!
+During our Edcamp, we started two traditions. alumsPreservice teachers created both of these!

-First the escape room.
-Teachers want to have fun an EdCamp!
-Onesessionway to do this is to pl Instead n an escape room.
+First, the escape room.
+Teachers want to have fun at EdCamp!
+Onesessionway to do this is to plan Instead n an escape room.
 We use BreakoutEDU.
 Start planning this at least two months before your EdCamp.
 Don’t get behind on planning!
 For successful escape rooms, we start by picking a theme.
 The

 Mingle during registration.

 Pop in the sessions to ensure things are rolling and see if anything is needed.

 Bring positive vibes!
 If the voluntStartup ers and leadership team members show their attendees how excited they are to see and learn with them, then the attendees will replicate that excitement! :)

 We would love for you to check out our edcamp if you are ever in our neck of the woods.
 Learn more about it here:https://edcampgcc.weebly.com/.
 If you need any tips or strategies, please contact us.
 We are happy to help.
 You got this - you can plan a fantastic Edcamp!
 Go!

 Where to find more information about EdCamp GCC